-EnSight (a.k.a.
-CEI EnSight Gold) is a product of Computational Engineering International (CEI).
+EnSight is a product of ANSYS.
+(The software was previously developed by Computational Engineering International (CEI), which was acquired by ANSYS in 2017.)
 EnSight provides a set of tools to help with many types of engineering analysis, visualization, and communication.
 With EnSight you can create contours, isosurfaces, particle traces, vector arrows, elevated surfaces, and profile plots.
 Animation is also supported.

-Like many modern scientific visualization applications, EnSight utilizes a distributed computing model, consisting of a server running on the remote machine where the data sets reside and a client running on the desktop, where all interface interaction and graphics rendering is done using the desktop machine's built-in graphics hardware.
+Like many modern scientific visualization applications, EnSight can utilize a distributed computing model, consisting of a server running on the remote machine where the data sets reside and a client running on the desktop, where all interface interaction and graphics rendering is done using the desktop machine's built-in graphics hardware.

 Machines and Versions

 Due to numerous interdependencies within the package, EnSight must be accessed via modules.
 Multiple versions may be available.
 Type module avail ensight to see the available options.
 You can specify a particular version in the module command, e.g. module load ensight/19.3